o3de/o3de.org/content/docs/engine-dev/tools/tiaf/maintaining-tiaf/debugging-tiaf.md

     }
     ```

-        - It's important to set the `dst-branch` to the same branch used in the previous step but the `src-branch` to the PR build where the AR failed.
-This is for two reasons: firstly, it ensures that you don't overwrite the historic data (as PR builds are not sources of truth and thus do not store their run data in the persistent storage) and secondly, it is required for generating change lists for unrelated previous and current commits (such as commits from unrelated branches).

     3. Run the TIAF script to generate the change list and arguments used by the TIAF runtime.

 After the script has executed, you will see the same result as the failing AR run (in this instance, a crash) as well as the change list and arguments for the TIAF runtime.
 The TIAF log output states the following command line options used by the TIAF runtime:
 ```
 [2023-04-30 00:34:45,577][TIAF][INFO] Args: --sequence=tianowrite --fpolicy=continue --suites=main,smoke --labelexcludes=REQUIRES_gpu --ipolicy=continue --changelist=C:\dev\o3de\build\windows_vs2019\bin\TestImpactFramework\debug\Temp\Native\changelist.b9ad24eef8544d43a9d3fa75912532d4.json --report=C:\dev\o3de\build\windows_vs2019\bin\TestImpactFramework\debug\Temp\Native\Reports\report.b9ad24eef8544d43a9d3fa75912532d4.json --targetout=stdout